 Scott resides in Greenwich Village NYC with his wife and two daughters.

 I quit medical school to become a recording artist at the age of 27.
 For whatever reason, perhaps because it inspires the deviant adventurousness in each of us, that is the thing that most people relate to in my tale.
 You could say that the jump from a secure and respected career was without a net – I had no formal training in music, I didn’t really know what a producer was or how to produce music, and I sure as hell didn’t have any significant contacts in the industry.
 But what I did have was a profound lack of humility in that I knew that I’d somehow be able to create a livelihood in this new world.

 At the time, I thought that I would simply leave med school, get a record deal and then become the white D’angelo.
 Instead, I was swindled by a hack manager and told by all the major labels that my music was great but not commercially-viable (I love this statement).
-The bright side of this was the realization that whatever minimal talent I processed was more in the realm of producing and writing, rather than singing and looking sexy.
+The bright side of this was the realization that whatever minimal talent I possessed was more in the realm of producing and writing, rather than singing and looking sexy.
 This was actually a tremendous relief: no $300 jeans or haircuts necessary, and I rested comfortably knowing that people would no longer be subjected to a mediocre voice and a reluctant performer.
 The idea of being the Steven Spielberg or the Spike Lee of an album was much more appealing to me than being one of their leading actors.
 As hypocrisy would script it, I did end up getting a record deal a few years after abandoning the pursuit, but we’ll get to that later.